Talking Film Music With Heitor Pereira

 Heitor Pereira discovered composing film music in a unique way.
-He had been brought in as a songwriter for the film As Good As It Gets, but soon found that his melodies and arrangements were of perfect fit to film scores.
-He made such an impression on producer James L. Brooks that in Brooks; next film, 2001’s Riding in Cars with Boys, Heitor was co-composer.
+Working as a songwriter for the film As Good As It Gets, he realised his special expertise.
+Pereiera soon found that his melodies and film scores were a perfect couple.
+He made such an impression on producer James L. Brooks that in Brooks; next film, Heitor was co-composer.

 Heitor Pereira’s original film scores include: The Smurfs, From Prada to Nada and Despicable Me.
 Pereiera also worked on Disney hits like Beverly Hills Chihuahua and documentaries like Running the Sahara.
 His versatility showed on movies like Dirty Dancing: Havana Nights and Robert Towne’s Ask the Dust..

 He has been the recipient of three ASCAP awards, for Beverly Hills Chihuahua, It’s Complicated, and Despicable Me.
 Heitor also has collaborated on many projects, and has composed music or played instruments on various scores.
 The most famous include: Shrek 2, Mission: Impossible 2, Black Hawk Down, Unstoppable and The Dark Knight.

 Heitor has build himself a name for being able to bring his unique sensibility to film scores.
 This comes from his solid foundation of craftsmanship.
 He began playing guitar with some of Brazil’s leading artists after completing his conservatory studies.
 Pereira then went on to entertaining millions as the guitarist for Simply Red.